steadybit/cli/README.md

 parameters:
   httpEndpoint: http://k8s.demo.steadybit.io/products
 ```

-The default filename is .steadybit.yml.
-This is will be used by default.
-Or you can specify it via option "-f .steadybit.yml"
+The default file name is `.steadybit.yml`.
+Most CLI commands assume that the input file is named this way.
+In case you prefer an alternative name, you can specify the alternative name via `-f {your name}.yml`.

 ### Sync the service definition with the steadybit platform
 You can now upload the service definition by executing